 Chatterjee Group

-The Chatterjee group is interested in the theoretical foundations of game theory and formal verification.
-Game theory in the formal verification of software involves the algorithmic analysis of various forms of games played on graphs.
-This broad framework allows effective analysis of many important questions of computer science and helps in the development of software systems.
-The Chatterjee group works on theoretical aspects for the better understanding of games and develops new algorithms, presenting the theoretical foundations for the formal verification of systems.
+Game theory studies the interactive problems in decision making.
+It can be used to study problems in logic, automata theory, economics, evolutionary biology, and the design of the internet.
+The Chatterjee group is interested in the theoretical foundations of game theory, its application in formal verification, and evolutionary game theory.
+Game theory in formal verification involves the algorithmic analysis of various forms of games played on graphs, where the graph models a reactive system.
+This broad framework allows for the effective analysis of many important questions in computer science and helps to develop robust systems.
+The Chatterjee group also works on algorithmic aspects of evolutionary game theory on graphs, where the graph models a population structure.
+The goals of this research are to better understand games and to develop new algorithms.

 Team